pure-data/helloworld/README.md

 _Note: The "Download zip" option on GitHub currently does not check out dependencies so pd-lib-builder will be missing in your download.
 The preferred method is to use git._

-By default, pd-lib-builder will attempt to auto-locate an install of Pure Data.
-You can manually specify the path to a version to build for using:

-    make pdincludepath=/path/to/pure-data/src/

-See `make help` for more details.

 ## Build ##

 You should have a copy of the pure-data source code - the following build command assumes it is in the `../pure-data` directory.
 [This page explains how you can get the pure-data source code](https://puredata.info/docs/developer/GettingPdSource).

+By default, pd-lib-builder will attempt to auto-locate an install of Pure Data.
 The following command will build the external and install the distributable files into a subdirectory called `build/helloworld`.

     make install pdincludepath=../pure-data/src/ objectsdir=./build

+See `make help` for more details.

 ## Distribute ##